 - Product liability: Available as a standalone policy or included with a CGL by some providers, product liability insurance (sometimes called products-completed operations coverage) covers harm or damage from a product your business manufactures or sells.
 The limit for this insurance is usually separate from the overall aggregate limit for the policy.

-- Damage to premises rented to you: Most CGL policies contain a provision for coverage of damage caused by your business to the premises you rent and occupy.
+- Damage to premises rented to you: Most CGL policies cover damage caused by your business to the premises you rent and occupy.
 The damage is usually broken down into two categories: damage by fire and all other damages.
-The limit for this coverage is normally $100,000.
+The limit for this coverage usually is $100,000.

 What Commercial General Liability Insurance Doesn’t Cover

 CGL does not cover every type of loss.
-Remember, it is liability coverage—meaning it covers losses to other parties and not your business property.
+Remember, it is liability coverage, which means it covers losses to other parties and not your business property.
 It excludes the following:

 - Commercial property: This is first-party protection for your business’ personal property (general liability doesn’t cover you if your property is damaged, vandalized, or stolen).
-If you need this coverage, see our list of the best commercial property insurance providers.
+See our list of the best commercial property insurance providers if you need this coverage.

 - Workers’ compensation: If your employees become injured or ill because of their work, general liability will not help them or protect your business.
 For this, you need workers’ compensation insurance, which helps the employees with wage replacement, medical costs, and treatment.

-- Employee practices liability: Employees are considered part of your business, so if an employee feels like they have been harassed or discriminated against by your business, general liability does not offer protection.
-For these situations, you will need employment practices liability insurance (EPLI).
+- Employee practices liability: Employees are considered part of your business, so if an employee feels like they have been harassed or discriminated against by your company, general liability does not offer protection.
+You will need employment practices liability insurance (EPLI) for these situations.

 Who Needs CGL Insurance?